 The lowdown on the situation regarding the product liability in Russian Pharma.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. What types of liability are recognized in your jurisdiction?